Private Aviation Education

 • NetJets Jet Cards: No, hours expire after 24 months

-Magellan Jets ensures unused hours retain value, offering greater flexibility year after year.
+What this means: Magellan Jets ensures unused hours retain value, offering greater flexibility year after year.

-6. Surcharges and Hidden Costs
+7. Surcharges and Hidden Costs

 Magellan Jets Jet Cards:

-• No peak day surcharges
+• No peak-day surcharges

 • Transparent pricing structure